 A data breach can be devastating for your retail store, especially if your customers' payment information is compromised.
-That's why businesses that store credit card numbers or other sensitive information need a cyber liability policy.
+That's why businesses that store credit card numbers or other sensitive information need a cyber liability insurance policy.
 Cyber insurance can pay for recovery costs and provide essential support and resources.

 This policy provides coverage related to: